The new Pixel 3, Pixel 3XL, Pixel Slate, Home Hub and Chromecast have been announced at the Google Pixel event

 Pixel 3 and Pixel 3XL

-The key difference everyone between Pixel 3XL and last year’s Pixel 2XL is that the new flagship device has a notch.
-While PC World joked that Elon Musk is building a submarine to save survivors from the bottom of the notch, Google claims it’s helped create the bigger end-to-end screen taking up 82% of the front of the device.
+The key difference between the Pixel 3XL and last year’s Pixel 2XL is that the new flagship device has a notch.
+While PC World joked that Elon Musk is building a submarine to save survivors from the bottom of the notch, Google claims it’s helped create the device's bigger screen.

 Google Home Hub